japl-lang/JustAnotherJAPL/docs/bytecode.md

 - `0x01` -> Byte string (begins with a "b", without quotes, before the quote)
 - `0x02` -> Format string (begins with an "f", without quotes, before the quote)

 The "r" (without quotes) string modifier, used to mark raw strings where escape sequences are not interpreted, does not need to have an explicit code because it is already interpreted by the tokenizer and has no other compile-time meaning.
-Note that in format strings, values are interpolated in them by using matching pairs of braces enclosing an expression and that the same name resolution strategy is used as for the rest of JAPL.
+Note that in format strings, values are interpolated in them by using matching pairs of braces enclosing an expression and that the same name resolution strategy and scoping rules as for the rest of JAPL apply.

-After the modifier follows the string encoded in UTF-8.
+After the modifier follows the string encoded in UTF-8, __without__ quotes.

+### List-like collections (sets, lists and tuples)
+List-like collections (or _sequences_)-- namely sets, lists and tuples-- encode their length first: for lists and sets this only denotes the _starting_ size of the container, while a tuple's size is fixed once it is created.
+The length may be 0, in which case it is interpreted as the sequence being empty; After the length, which expresses the __number of elements__ in the collection (just the count!), follows a number of compile-time objects equal to the specified length, with their respective encoding.

+### Mappings (or associative arrays)

+Mappings (also called _associative arrays_ or, more informally, _dictionaries_) also encode their length first, but the difference lies in the element list that follows it: instead of there being n elements, with n being the length of the map, there are n _pairs_  (hence 2n elements) of objects that represent the key-value relation in the map.

 ## File structure